kansalaman/kansalaman.github.io/_news/announcement_4.md

 Excited to announce that I'm joining **Granica** as a Machine Learning Engineer! 🤖✨

 This role represents a perfect opportunity to apply my Stanford AI education to real-world machine learning challenges.
-I'll be working on enhancing person-name classification systems using cutting-edge technologies including ChatGPT and RoBERTa in innovative teacher-student setups.
+I'll be working on language models for data anonymization, developing Granica's data de-identification product that enables enterprises to mask PII data for algorithm training compliance.

 Key focus areas:
-- **Advanced NLP**: Working with diverse data types (JSON, HTML, Free-text)
+- **Data De-identification**: Leading ML development for enterprise PII masking solutions
-- **Model Optimization**: Implementing teacher-student learning architectures
+- **Model Optimization**: Implementing teacher-TA-student training frameworks using commercial LLMs for silver labeling and T5/BERT distillation
-- **Performance Engineering**: System speed optimization through heuristics, batching, and caching
+- **Performance Engineering**: Achieving significant inference speedups through smart server-side batching and advanced optimization techniques
-- **Production ML**: Deploying scalable machine learning solutions
+- **Production ML**: Migrating from regex-based systems to finetuned contextual phrase embeddings from open source LLMs

 Looking forward to contributing to Granica's mission and pushing the boundaries of what's possible with machine learning! 🚀